novasponge/formation/README.md

 The core visualization engine uses a "Trace" system.
 Algorithms generate a list of operations (comparisons and swaps), which are then played back by the visualization engine.

 For the **Custom Sort** feature, we implemented a `MagicArray` using JavaScript Proxies.
-This allows the user to write synchronous, imperative code while the system transparently records every read and write operation to generate the animation traces.
+This allows the user to write synchronous, imperative code while the system transparently records every read and write operation to generate the animation traces. :p

 ```typescript
 // Example of the simplified Custom Sort API